auth-global/self-documenting-cryptography/README.md

 Cryptoacoustics is an alternative form of _digital watermarking_.
 However, I don't expect the existing literature in this subfield to be of much direct benefit to developing a proper theoretical basis for cryptoacoustics, as there seems to always be differences in assumptions that often seem irreconcilable.

-For example, wikipedia describes [digital watermarking](https://en.wikipedia.org/wiki/Digital_watermarking) as "a kind of marker covertly embedded in a noise-tolerant signal such as audio, video or image data."
+For example, Wikipedia describes [digital watermarking](https://en.wikipedia.org/wiki/Digital_watermarking) as "a kind of marker covertly embedded in a noise-tolerant signal such as audio, video or image data."
 By contrast, cryptoacoustics attempts to _overtly_ embed a tag into a noise-_intolerant_ signal, namely the inputs to a cryptographic function.
 This intolerance for noise hopefully serves as a bulwark against obfuscation.

 The literature usually requires that a watermarked signal be nearly identical to the original signal.
 By contrast, a tagged hash should be statistically independent from any untagged hash without access to the underlying cryptographic secrets.
 This property helps provide the plausible deniability of any given tag.